Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action

-Our study builds on the Kurdyka-Łojasiewicz (KŁ) condition \citep{kurdyka1998gradients, bolte2007lojasiewicz}, which extends the PŁ condition to handle more general settings, particularly for non-smooth functions and constrained optimization problems.
-Assuming the optimization problem satisfies the KŁ condition, \citet{attouch2009convergence} demonstrated the global convergence of the classic proximal-point algorithm.
+Our study builds on the Polyak-{\L}ojasiewicz-Kurdyka (P{\L}K) condition \citep{kurdyka1998gradients, bolte2007lojasiewicz}, which extends the P{\L} condition to handle more general settings, particularly for non-smooth functions and constrained optimization problems.
+Assuming the optimization problem satisfies the P{\L}K condition, \citet{attouch2009convergence} demonstrated the global convergence of the classic proximal-point algorithm.
 Furthermore, \citet{attouch2013convergence} proved a convergence result for descent methods satisfying several conditions, which includes the forward-backward splitting algorithm.